Betas

-Betas is an American streaming television series that was produced by Amazon Studios.
-The show starred Joe Dinicol and Karan Soni as "dating app" developers in Silicon Valley who are looking for an investor.
+Betas is an American television sitcom produced by Amazon Studios.
+The show stars Joe Dinicol and Karan Soni as "dating app" developers in Silicon Valley who are looking for an investor.

 Amazon offered the first three episodes of Betas for free on November 22, 2013, with each subsequent episode released weekly thereafter.
-In March 2014, Amazon declined to renew for a second season.
+In March 2014, Amazon decided not to renew for a second season.